quilicicf/Gut/.github/PULL_REQUEST_TEMPLATE.md

 > Add a link to the issue if any.
 Fixes #(issue)

+## Specification

+> Add a link to a commit with the update of specification that your commit implements (if your commit implies a change in the documentation).
+It can be in this PR or another, implemented by you or someone else.

 ## Type of change

 - [ ] Bug fix (non-breaking change which fixes an issue)